johnnyw66/padel/README.md

 ```

 # Triangle Burgess Hill.
-Mqtt watcher - (need to populate secret.py with credentials)
+Mqtt watcher - (Do not forget to populate secret.py with proper credentials)
 ```
+# Example secret.py
 # MQTT Credentials (replace with your credentials)
 MQTT_BROKER = "109-120-108-53.ip.linodeusercontent.com"  # MQTT Broker address (change to your broker if necessary)
 MQTT_USERNAME = "YOUR MQTT USERNAME HERE"